Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 ~~~

-There is no image installed.
+There is no images installed.
 There is supposed to be `myalpine`.
 We can install it ourselves.
 Do the following steps on your machine:
 ~~~
 $ git clone https://github.com/saghul/lxd-alpine-builder.git
 $ cd lxd-alpine-builder